Manufacturing

 1. Account forecasting improvements

 For many manufacturers, this matters because a single forecast model rarely fits every planning need.
 A 12-month operational forecast, a rolling quarterly revenue view, and a multi-year strategic account plan can each require different product hierarchies, time periods, and review cadences.
+Previously, running these in parallel required painful workarounds.

 What this means for readers: If your forecast process currently depends on manual exports, spreadsheet consolidation, or custom rollup logic, review whether newer Account Forecasting capabilities can reduce that overhead before adding more custom automation.